Do a business energy audit

 No

-If outdoor lights are regularly left on, consider installing sensor lights or motion detectors.
-That way they will only come on with movement and turn off after a set period.
+Install sensor lights or motion detectors so lights turn on with movement and turn off after a set period.

-Timers can also be installed to reduce the amount of time outdoor lights are left illuminated.
+Timers can also be installed on outdoor lights.

 Have you looked at power factor correction as a way to reduce your lighting energy use?
 Yes